an intimate portrait of the women in ashley armitage's life | read | i-D

 Do you think representation is important?

 Absolutely.
 Now more than ever.
-Information and images are so accessible these days.
-Especially body positive images.
-It's incredibly important to be able to share this to a young audience.
+Information and images are so accessible these days, especially body positive images.
+It's incredibly important to be able to share with to a young audience.
 They are the most influenced and are going to have something to look forward to that not many of us had growing up.
-Everyone's is different inside and out, and it should be out there for everyone to see.
+Everyone is different inside and out, and it should be out there for everyone to see.

 Samia Hampstead, model